signalpoint/angular-drupal/README.md

 ```

 # DISCLAIMER
-I, `Tyler Frankenstein`, admit I am *n00b* when it comes to AngularJS.
-Writing
-this module was my gateway into learning AngularJS.
-This module has unit test
+This module has unit test coverage to maintain quality, and welcomes comments,
-coverage to maintain quality.
-I welcome comments, criticisms and pull requests.
+criticisms and pull requests.

 Thank you!